Land of Ninja: Publication history

 Chaosium originally published Runequest in 1978, and quickly followed this with a second edition the following year.
 Then in an attempt to increase distribution and marketing of Runequest, Chaosium made a deal with Avalon Hill in 1984 to publish the third edition of RuneQuest.
 Under the agreement, Avalon Hill took ownership of the trademark for RuneQuest, but Chaosium did not include the setting of Glorantha in the license unless the content was either created or approved by Chaosium staff.
 If Chaosium did not supply Glorantha material, Avalon Hill used either a generic setting called "Fantasy Earth" or and alternative fantasy setting called Gateway.

 Land of Ninja, a non-Glorantha product set in Avalon Hill's generic "Fantasy Earth", was written by Bob Charrette and Sandy Petersen, with interior art by Kevin Ramos and Katushika Hokusai, and cover art Steve Purcell.
 It was published in North America by Avalon Hill in 1987.
 It was also published the same year under license in the U.K. by Games Workshop as a single 144-page hardcover book with the same content and interior art as Avalon Hill's edition, but with cover art by Angus Fieldhouse.

-Shannon Appelcline commented that after releasing the third edition of RuneQuest in 1984, "Over the next five years, Chaosium acted as creators of RuneQuest material.
+Shannon Appelcline commented that after the third edition of RuneQuest was released in 1984, "Over the next five years, Chaosium acted as creators of RuneQuest material.
 Glorantha was largely ignored, other than the singular Gods of Glorantha (1985), but Chaosium did create interesting supplements for the new Fantasy Earth background, including Vikings (1985) and Land of Ninja (1987)."